 While rare, some students may be eligible for a post-withdrawal disbursement.
-The Office of Student Financial Aid will contact these students via USPS mail.
+The Office of Student Financial Aid will contact these students.
 Students should carefully read the deadlines given to be eligible for the disbursement.

 REFUND DISTRIBUTION PRIORITY

 Refunds will be applied to the funds received by the student in the following priority: